 Taxpayers have the opportunity to elect out of the bonus depreciation.
 The election must be made by the due date, including extensions, of the return for the year the qualifying property was placed in service.
 The election out of bonus depreciation applies to all assets in the same class that are placed in service in the same tax year.
-Fiscal-year taxpayers will have two periods to make the election out of bonus depreciation and can make different elections for each period.
+Fiscal-year taxpayers will have 2 tax years in each calendar year affected by this provision to make the election out of bonus depreciation and can make different elections for each period.
 If the election out is not made, depreciation for the qualifying property must be calculated as if the bonus deduction had been claimed.